dplassgit/d2lang/dlib/README.md

 # dlib

 The D2 standard library.
-Set the `D2PATH` environment variable and the compiler will automatically link against `dlib.obj`.
+Set the `D2PATH` environment variable and the compiler will automatically link against `dlib.obj`, assuming it exists.

 ## Methods